awsdocs/amazon-mq-developer-guide/doc_source/broker-storage.md

 ## Differences between Storage Types<a name="differences-between-storage-types"></a>

-The following table provides a brief overview of the differences between in\-memory, Amazon EFS, and Amazon EBS storage types\.
+The following table provides a brief overview of the differences between in\-memory, Amazon EFS, and Amazon EBS storage types for ActiveMQ brokers\.

 | Storage Type | Persistence | Example Use Case | Approximate Maximum Number of Messages Enqueued per Producer, per Second \(1KB Message\) | Replication |